nextcloud/cookbook/docs/dev/contributing/setup.md

 ```
 You might need to adopt the path specification according to your local setup.
 Also note that docker-compose needs the correct indentation (spaces and no tabs!) to work well.

-Be sure to recreate the containers after modifying `docker-compose.yml` using `docker-compose up -d`.
+Be sure to recreate the containers after modifying `docker-compose.yml` using `docker compose up -d`.

 ## Install PHP dependencies